Ocelot5836/molang-compiler/README.md

 # How to add to your workspace

 There are two main ways to use this in your application.
-If you are writing a Minecraft Mod with Forge, install [this](https://github.com/Ocelot5836/ModelAnima) mod which already has the library shadowed.
+If you are writing a Minecraft Mod with Forge or Fabric, install [Pollen](https://github.com/MoonflowerTeam/pollen) which already has the library shadowed.
 If you do not want to add another library to your mod, you can just manually shadow this library into your mod.

 ```gradle